Free Cass County Public Records (Search for Anyone)

 Not all employers will require a fingerprint background check, but fingerprinting is usually required for those working in healthcare, law enforcement, with children, or with other vulnerable populations.
 This method is not suitable for any personal background checks and requires consent from the subject beforehand.

-North Dakota Health and Human Services offers further information regarding criminal background checks, including who needs one, where to get fingerprinting done, and more.10 You can get in touch with the North Dakota Criminal Background Check Unit in several ways.
+North Dakota Health & Human Services offers further information regarding criminal background checks, including who needs one, where to get fingerprinting done, and more.10 You can get in touch with the North Dakota Criminal Background Check Unit in several ways.
 You can call them, fax them, email them, or visit in person.

 Here’s the contact information for this unit: